ICHP was formed in 1963, and incorporated as a

 Q. What other activities does ICHP participate in on a state and / or national level?

 ICHP is a founding member of the Pharmacy Technician Certification Board and the Illinois affiliate of the American Society of Health-System Pharmacists.
 ICHP and its members support community service projects throughout the state.
+In 2022, ICHP took over coordination of the Illinois Pharmacy Resident Conference.
+In 2023, ICHP coordinated the first regional Residency Showcase Virtual Open House.
 Community Service

 publications does ICHP produce for members and other interested pharmacy